 They project their experiences, opinions, and fears onto you and your life – even when they don’t mean to.

-Lesson: Know yourself and understand what’s right for YOU.
+So know yourself and understand what’s right for you.

 Most people don’t let their appearance go on purpose, but I’ve seen it happen time and time again.

 They get busy, life happens, and they get comfortable in a job – so they neglect their wardrobe, grooming, and overall appearance.

 Soon, they stop worrying about presenting themselves in a polished and professional way.

 But as much as we might wish they didn’t, these things still matter.

 Your image will impact your credibility, authority, and alter the respect you’ve built up within your company.

 Do they wear suits or jeans?
 Do you like the way they present themselves?